 - punish the defendant with some jail time or other penalties,

 - revoke the defendant's electronic monitoring privilege and send him/her to jail or Nevada State Prison for the remainder of the sentence

 SCRAM is a type of electronic surveillance that monitors not location, but rather alcohol level.
 Judges normally mandate SCRAMs in cases where the defendant was convicted of the Nevada crime of drunk driving and has been ordered into an alcohol rehabilitation program.

 A SCRAM is also in the form of an ankle bracelet.
 It uses "transdermal monitoring" to detect whether the defendant has ingested any alcohol and then to notify law enforcement.
 If the judge decides that the defendant violated court orders by drinking alcohol, the judge may send him/her to jail.

 Accused?
 Call for help . . . .

-To learn about electronic monitoring in California criminal cases, go to our informational article on electronic monitoring in California criminal cases.
+To learn about electronic monitoring in California or Colorado criminal cases, go to our informational article on electronic monitoring in California criminal cases and electronic monitoring as a jail alternative in Colorado.
 Also see our pages on house arrest in Las Vegas and Nevada crime of drunk driving.